Von-Taylor/Portfolio/index.md

 # Introduction
 ![me](Pics/me.jpg)
-> My name is Von Taylor and I am a pursuing Computer Science B.S student in the University of California, San Diego, and I aspire to become a software developer, as I have a strong background through my learnings and experience from the Computer Science classes that I have taken.
-Nice to meet you!
+> Hello!
+My name is Von Taylor, I'm pursuing a Bachelor of Science in Computer Science, and I am looking to gain real-world experience in the field through internships!
+I am passionate about programming, problem-solving, and overall learning new things!
+>
+> I have experience in Java, Kotlin, Python, C, C++, and ARM Assembly programming languages, with Java being my current most comfortable language.
+I have an interest in databases, software development, application development, and I like to play video games a lot more than I should.
+>
+> Nice to meet you!

 # Video Links
 ![Vid1](Pics/Vid1.jpeg) \